ibm-messaging/mq-metric-samples/TUNING.md

 only positive wildcards.
 That allows the `DISPLAY xxSTATUS` requests to pass the wildcards directly into the queue manager commands; if there are any negative patterns, the collector has to work out which objects match the pattern, and then inquire for the remainder individually.

+## Reducing the number of reported metrics
+Each object type can have an subset of the metrics reported via include/exclude lists.
+This does not affect how much data is collected from the queue manager, but it does affect how much is then reported to the backend.
+It might be of particular interest in environments (eg clouds) where you get charged essentially per metric.

+The configuration is set up in the `filters` section of the YAML file, with the `metricInclude` or `metricExclude` blocks containing arrays associated with each of the object types.
+If an object has an exclude list, then all items except those metrics are reported; if an object has an include list, only those items are reported.

+Look at the `cf.common.yaml` file to see a skeleton of the configuration options.
+Running a collector with the debug mode might help you construct the filters.

 ## Other configuration options
 The `global.pollInterval` and `global.rediscoverInterval` options may help to further reduce inquiries.